mawilson1234/finetune-lm/README.md

 - Default values for dictionary arguments in dataclasses will be merged with those provided on the command line.
 If you want to remove a key from one of the default dictionaries above instead of overwriting it with a new value, set the value of the corresponding key to `__delete_field__` in your script call, and the key will be removed entirely from the dictionary.

+- To pass a list of values as an argument, put all values to be added to the list following the argument name, before the next argument name.
+For instance, `--params.lr.values 1e-5 1e-4 --use_gpu` will be parsed as `{'params': {'lr': {'values': [1e-5, 1e-4]}}, 'use_gpu': True}`.

 ## Outputs

 The default output directory is 'outputs/${train_file}/${model_name_or_path}/${year-month-day_hour_minute_second.nanoseconds}'.